code-sooraj/sunny-inhouse/README.txt

 This is a simple website project showing us how to use Git and Github together.
-Adding a line for rebasing example, more changes from myfeature branch.
+Updating a line for emergency fix for stash.

 ## Introduction